 We choose the topic of our articles by observing over a long period of time issues which have importance at a local, regional and international level.
 We don't chase news.
-We find the story, research further and THIS STORY THEN BECOMES NEWS.
+We find the story, research further and this story then becomes new.

-OUR AUTHORS have strong experience in the region and extensive knowledge, sources and contacts in areas such as organized crime, financial scandals, the energy sector, religious disputes, frozen conflicts, smuggling and human rights abuses.
-We alternate hardcore watchdog journalism with RECORDING THE COLOUR OF DAILY LIFE.
+Our authors have strong experience in the region and extensive knowledge, sources and contacts in areas such as organised crime, financial scandals, the energy sector, religious disputes, frozen conflicts, smuggling and human rights abuses.
+We alternate hardcore watchdog journalism with recording the colour of daily life.

 Usually we investigate under-reported stories or taboo subjects.
 These are areas the mainstream media in the Black Sea countries will not touch because of a lack of expertise, time, vision or strategy - or because of pressure from media owners who have vested political and economic interests.